Fergal Reilly: Early life and career

 Reilly was born in Ardee, Ireland, and moved to the United States at the age of nineteen.
 He started working at the Walt Disney Studios in Los Angeles, and Dale Baer Animation as an animator and story board artist.
-He was a story artist on the Warner Brothers animated and hybrid movies The Iron Giant, Space Jam, and Osmosis Jones.
+He was a story artist on the Warner Brothers animated and hybrid movies Space Jam, The Iron Giant, and Osmosis Jones.

 He is an alumnus of Gormanston College a former boarding school in Ireland where he drew comics, cartoons and caricatures in lieu of any formal art classes.
-He attended the Dún Laoghaire Institute of Art, Design and Technology where he initially studied graphic design, but always suspected that he did not want to spend his life "pushing type around reports for banks".
+He attended the Dún Laoghaire Institute of Art, Design and Technology where he initially studied graphic design, but always suspected that he did not want to spend his life "pushing type around reports for banks."

 Reilly was among the first animation artists to work on both live-action and animated movies.
 He left Warner's to work on Stuart Little and The Haunted Mansion creating storyboards and concept art.
 In 2002 he helped visualize the action set pieces for Spider-Man 2, including the train battle between Spider-Man and Doc Ock.

-In 2003 he joined Sony Pictures new animation division and spent 10 years there as a story artist and story supervisor helping develop projects for their family entertainment slate.
+In 2003 he joined Sony Pictures' new animation division and spent 10 years there as a story artist and story supervisor helping develop projects for their family entertainment slate.
 He also worked with Jon Favreau and Richard Linklater as a story supervisor on special projects.

 In 2011 he was slated to direct a film adaptation of The Familiars with Doug Sweetland and Sam Raimi producing for Sony/Columbia Pictures.
 The film was cancelled.

 In 2012 Reilly was picked by the Irish Technology Leadership Group (ITLG) as one of the most influential Irish Americans influencing the worlds of entertainment and technology alongside Kathleen Kennedy producer of Star Wars: The Force Awakens.